What is another word for burden?

 ˈbɜr dnbur·den

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term burden.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word burden.

 English Synonyms and Antonyms